opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param borderType: Pixel extrapolation method.
 See  :ocv:func:`borderInterpolate` .

-The function runs the Harris edge detector on the image.
+The function runs the Harris corner detector on the image.
 Similarly to :ocv:func:`cornerMinEigenVal` and :ocv:func:`cornerEigenValsAndVecs` , for each pixel :math:`(x, y)` it calculates a